 Rabbi Pinchas Hackenbroch grew up in Stanmore, London and attended Hasmonean High School and read Law at London Guildhall University.

-Outside of his Shul work Rabbi Hackenbroch enjoys practicing as both a commercial and family mediator, sitting on several mediation panels and working with several law firms and charities to advise and resolve their disputes.
-His hobbies include tennis and football playing in the past for NW Neasden and recently came out of retirement scoring against Spurs Legends in a Charity Match.
+Outside of his Shul work Rabbi Hackenbroch enjoys, practicing as both a commercial and family mediator, sitting on mediation panels and assisting individuals and businesses with dispute resolution.
+In addition, he enjoys spending quality time with the family and his hobbies include tennis and football and he even came out of retirement scoring against Spurs Legends in a Charity Match.

 Gila Hackenbroch, is a highly respected and fully accredited psychotherapist currently completing her second Masters in Systemic Family Psychotherapy at The Tavistock, as well as working for the charities Camp Simcha and Noah.